Skip to main content

 Is farmland a good retirement investment for a 45-year-old IT professional?

-How much passive income can I expect from a one-acre managed farm?
+What crop receipts can I expect from a one-acre managed farm?

-Is agricultural income tax-free in India?
+How is agricultural income treated for tax in India?

 What happens to the farm after I retire — is it too much work to manage?